 On-campus: This course is delivered full-time 3 days per week over a 6-month period.
 Students will also be required to attend an additional 10 days for assessment and salon requirements.
 Trainers will issue students with a timetable before the course commences, detailing all the days students will be required to attend.

 Some theory units will be delivered online whilst all practical task will be done on-campus.

 Students are required to completed home study up to 10 hours per week, which includes:

 - Portfolio assessments

-Participation in Salon simulation is compulsory for all on campus students, as this is when assessment is conducted.
+Participation in salon simulation is compulsory for all on-campus students, as this is when assessments are conducted.